fnproject/tutorials/JavaFDKIntroduction/README.md

 `fn init` also generated a JUnit test for the function which uses the Java FDK's function test framework.
-With this framework you can setup test fixtures with various function input values and assert the results.
+With this framework you can setup test fixtures with various function input values and verify the results.

 The generated test confirms that when no input is provided the function returns "Hello, world!".